suyash-sm/Valorant/README.md

 5. Make sure you write the correct name of the player or it wont work.

-PS- I will add more detials later.
+PS- I will add more details later.